poldy/OpenCOMAL/doc/QUICKSTART.md

    editing /etc/locale.gen and running "sudo locale-gen".
    I don't know of anything similar for macOS.

+1. OpenComal can optionally use different languages for output messages.
+Setting the LANG environment variable as above should be all that is required on Linux.
+   On macOS you may also need to specify a command-line argument, e.g. "-m opencomal_ga.cat".
+You can define an alias for this by adding "alias opencomal='opencomal -l opencomal_ga.cat'" to your $ENV file.

+   Note that this feature is completely optional and the fallback is to traditional English messages.

 2. Start OpenComal ('opencomal' binary).
 The screen clears and something like the following appears: